Colony High School Graduation Ceremony

 Like a wedding ceremony, it has this in common:

-· Like bridesmaids or ushers, people dress in the “costume of the event”—in this case, caps & gowns with a uniform look that states “WE ARE THE CLASS OF 2017!”
+- Like bridesmaids or ushers, people dress in the “costume of the event”—in this case, caps & gowns with a uniform appearance that states “WE ARE THE CLASS OF 2023!”

-· Clothing is semi-formal/business attire: female graduates are required to wear a dress, skirt, or dress pants; male graduates are required to wear dress slacks, a dress shirt with buttons, and a collar.
+- Clothing is semi-formal/business attire: graduates are required to wear a dress, skirt, or dress pants, a dress shirt with buttons, and a collar.